What do I need to know before buying an embroidery machine?

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 So you are interested in an embroidery machine?
 Do you really know what you are getting into?
 While an embroidery machine can offer a lot of fun and creativity, it can also be a money pit if you don’t put it to good use.
-So, before you whip out your credit card to buy an embroidery machine, there are a few things you should know before taking a leap.
+So, before you whip out your credit card to buy an embroidery machine, there are a few questions you should have answers to before taking a leap.

 Products mentioned in this post